baonguyen2002/to-do-list-react/README.md

 ## 5. Dependencies

 - **React JS:** Used for building the application, installed via `npm`.
+- **React Hot Toast:** Used for displaying upon adding, deleting or editing tasks, installed via `npm`.
 - **Font Awesome:** Icons library, installed via `npm`.
 - **Google Fonts (Poppins):** Font used for the application, linked in the `index.css` file.